wp-plugins/google-analytics-by-dn/readme.txt

 == Description ==

-The easiest way to add Google Analytics to your website.
-Simply key in your Google Analytics Tracking ID.
+Google Analytics by DN allows you to track your website easily.

 This plugin uses the Universal Google Analytics tracking code (analytics.js).
 This adds support for preloading which will provide a small performance boost on modern browsers.
 However, do note that it can degrade to synchronous loading and execution on IE 9 and older mobile browsers which do not recognize the async attribute.

 = List of features: =
+1. User-friendly interface (start tracking by entering your tracking ID)
-1. Option to anonymize IP address for privacy.
+2. Option to anonymize IP address for privacy.

 == Installation ==